Desmond Doyle: Controversy

-Years later, the oldest Doyle, Evelyn, contacted her birthmother.
+Years later, the oldest Doyle, Evelyn, contacted her birth mother.
 She had remarried the cousin and started a second family.
 Charlotte described Desmond as abusive and an alcoholic, giving examples of him engaging in violent burst of aggression, sexual assaults and tirades.
-Half-siblings remembered being told Charlotte left that day after a violent episode and in fear for her life she ran out of the building, a stark contrast to Evelyn's memory of Charlotte walking calmly out the door and across the street.
-Ann Walsh, daughter of Charlotte from the second family recanted an occasion Desmond beat her mother unconscious and had to throw cold water over her to bring her round.
+Half-siblings remembered being told Charlotte left that day after a violent episode and in fear for her life, she ran out of the building; a stark contrast to Evelyn's memory of Charlotte walking calmly out the door and across the street.
+Ann Walsh, daughter of Charlotte, from the second family, recounted an occasion Desmond beat her mother unconscious and had to throw cold water over her to bring her round.
 Three of the Doyle siblings conceded with the memory that their mother had been beaten.

-In her second memoir Evelyn admitted her father was an alcoholic and remembered loud arguments between her parents but said: " ... everyone in the flats shouted and roared at each other.".
-Evelyn also admitted to frequently attempting to run away growing up and recalling one instance of her father hitting her until she was too weak to get off the floor when he thought she had shoplifted.
+In her second memoir, Evelyn admitted her father was an alcoholic and remembered loud arguments between her parents but said: " ... everyone in the flats shouted and roared at each other.".
+Evelyn also admitted to frequently attempting to run away when growing up and recalling one instance of her father hitting her until she was too weak to get off the floor when he thought she had shoplifted.